 Minnesota is the headwaters state for the Great Lakes, counting 190 miles of rugged Lake Superior coastline among its natural assets.
 The North Shore contains 246 trout streams and eight state parks.
 While Minnesota’s Great Lake is widely viewed as the cleanest of the five Great Lakes, it can also be considered the most threatened.

 The Great Lakes region’s business leaders, mayors, governors, tribes and conservation and environmental communities have worked together since 2005 to implement a science-based plan of action known as the Great Lakes Restoration Initiative (GLRI).
-The GLRI is a five-year plan (2010-2014) to protect and restore the Great Lakes while stimulating the region’s economy.
-The first three years of funding provided Great Lakes projects in Minnesota with an estimated $10 million in grants, with an emphasis on the Saint Louis River Area of Concern.
-The GLRI has also funded North Shore trout stream restoration, education about aquatic invasive species and support for tribal engagement.
+The GLRI is a long-term regional plan to protect and restore the Great Lakes while stimulating the region’s economy.
+The first six years of funding provided Great Lakes projects in Minnesota with an estimated $45 million in federal grants, with an emphasis on the St. Louis River estuary.

 OTHER PRIORITY ACTIONS TO IMPROVE THE HEALTH OF LAKE SUPERIOR